Trump's New Tariff Target List: Flags In, Bibles Out, Frog Meat Delayed

 Some Chinese imports were dropped from the tariff target list altogether, including:

-- Bibles.
-(China is the number one source of imported bibles and other prayer books.
-These were originally targeted for a 10% tariff, but importers' prayers for an exemption were granted. )
+- Bibles (China is the No. 1 source of imported Bibles and other prayer books.
+These were originally targeted for a 10% tariff, but importers' prayers for an exemption were granted.)

 - Radioactive elements, isotopes and compounds